-Agency reporting Whole-of-government reporting Published by individual agencies Published by DPC Requirements in Financial Reporting Directions 22I (FRDs) and Governance Guidelines Requirements in Governance Guidelines Agency annual reports include details for all campaigns over \$100,000: name start and end dates a summary of the campaign costs classified into five categories- advertising (media buy) creative and campaign development research and evaluation print and collateral other campaign costs.
+Agency reporting Whole-of-government reporting Published by individual agencies Published by DPC Requirements in Financial Reporting Directions 221 (FRDs) and Governance Guidelines Requirements in Governance Guidelines Financial reporting directions are issued by the Minister for Finance under the Financial Management Act 1994 .
+They set rules for Agency annual reports include details for all campaigns over \$100,000: • name • start and end dates • a summary of the campaign • costs classified into five categories- • advertising (media buy) • creative and campaign development • research and evaluation • print and collateral • other campaign costs.
 Annual Victorian Government Campaign Activity Summary report collates details of all campaigns over \$100,000 from agency annual reports.
-Annual Victorian Government Advertising Report publishes an overview of all government advertising expenditure.
+Annual Victorian Government Advertising Report publishes an overview of all government advertising expenditure. agencies about financial policy and disclosure, as well as some non-financial matters such as annual reports.
 Deadline for reporting No deadline for reporting